thefrontside/microstates/README.md

 Composable State Primitives with a GraphQL inspired API.

 Microstates is a functional runtime type system designed to ease state management in component based applications.
-It allows to declaratively compose application state tree from atomic finite state machines.
+It allows to declaratively compose application state from atomic state machines.

-By combining lazy execution, algebraic data types and structural sharing, we created a tool that provides a tiny API to describe complex data structures and provide a mechanism to change the value in immutable way.
+By combining lazy execution, algebraic data types and structural sharing, we created a tool that provides a tiny API to describe complex data structures and provide a mechanism to change the value in an immutable way.

 ## Features

 With microstates added to your project, you get:

-* 🍇 Composable hierarhical type system
+* 🍇 Composable type system
 * 🍱 Reusable state atoms
-* 💎 Pure immutable state transitions without reducers
+* 💎 Pure immutable state transitions without writing reducers
-* ⚡️ Lazy and synchronous by default
+* ⚡️ Lazy and synchronous out of the box
 * 🦋 Easiest way to express state machines
 * 🎯 Transpilation free type system
-* ⚛ Use in Node.js and web applications
 * 🔭 Optional integration with Observables
+* ⚛ Use in Node.js and browser

-But, most imporantly, Microstates makes working with **state fun**.
+But, most imporantly, Microstates makes working with state fun.

-## 🤗 Having fun with state

-When was the last time you had fun working with state in JavaScript applications?
+**When was the last time you had fun working with state?**

-For many, the answer is probably never because state management in JavaScript is an endless game of choosing from compromises.
-You can choose to go fully immutable and end up writing endless reducers.
-You can go mutable and everything magically becomes an observable.
+For many, the answer is probably never, because state management in JavaScript is an endless game compromises.
+You can choose to go fully immutable and write endless reducers.
+You can go mutable and everything becomes an observable.
 Or you can `setState` and loose the benefit of serialization and time travel debugging.

 Unlike the view layer, where most frameworks agree on some variation of React components, state management is a lot less certain.
 It's less certain because none of the available tools strike the balance that React components introduced to the view layer.